 I do not know what led them to question me at first, but rumor and the incessant drip, drip, drip, of doubt of my commitment had come from somewhere.
 The Chambertins had spread that rumor that had seen my family murdered.
 I knew that now.
 I’d heard that on the road after they’d cut me down and had left me for dead.

 What they, and the church, could not achieve in the open, they achieved by treachery.
 The ax had fallen on my family that one fateful day because of that.

 For whatever reason, my own Church had turned on me, and had conspired and contrived with that rival family to see my family murdered.

-I spent all of that first and second days after that grisly discovery that no one should ever see, recovering slowly, burying my family; two, sometimes three bodies of related family members to a single grave.
+I spent all of that first and second days after that grisly discovery that no one should ever see, recovering slowly, burying my family; two, sometimes three bodies of related family members to a single grave, as I wept over them.
 There were twenty bodies in all.
 I buried them with help from friends in the village, whom I swore to secrecy, and who’d risked their own lives in helping me.

 We concealed the graves after that, but I marked them in a way I would remember.

 As far as those who helped me were concerned, I was dead, and I must remain that way.